-Our MA degree is a fully-funded, one year program that emphasizes the close, critical study of literature and culture and the development of research, writing and analytical skills.
+Our MA degree is a one year program that emphasizes the close, critical study of literature and culture and the development of research, writing and analytical skills.

-Students with a general three-year BA are required to take enough courses at the undergraduate level in order to upgrade their degree to a four year Honors degree before applying to our MA programs.
+Students with a general three-year BA are required to take enough courses at the undergraduate level in order to upgrade their degree to a four year Honors degree before applying to our MA program.
 Students needing to do this should contact an Academic Counsellor in the Faculty of Arts and Humanities (or the equivalent at their home university) to determine the procedure and requirements necessary.